Stranger6667/jsonschema-rs/README.md

 }
 ```

-If you only need to know whether document is valid or not:
+If you only need to know whether document is valid or not (which is faster):

 ```rust
 use jsonschema::is_valid;